TheNewNexus/I2C-Sensor-Integration/README.md

 ## Notes

-- The I²C LCD display enables efficient use of MCU pins and provides a clear interface for real-time feedback[2][4][6].
+- The I²C LCD display enables efficient use of MCU pins and provides a clear interface for real-time feedback.
 - All I²C devices must have unique addresses; use an I²C scanner to confirm addresses if needed.
 - The system can be expanded with additional I²C peripherals as required.